UT-Austin-Data-Science-Group/Mini-batch-OT/README.md

 ## Deep Adaptation on Office-Home and VisDA datasets (DeepDA/office)

 ### Code organization
-data_list.py : this file contains functions to create dataset.
+data_list.py : this file contains functions to create the dataset.

-evaluate.py : this file is used to evaluate model trained on VisDA dataset.
+evaluate.py : this file is used to evaluate model trained on the VisDA dataset.

 lr_schedule.py : this file implements the learning rate scheduler.

-network.py : this file contains the architecture of the genertor and the classifier.
+network.py : this file contains the architecture of the generator and the classifier.

 pre_process.py : this file implements preprocessing techniques.